vasilvestre/totk-mod-manager-for-switch-emulators/README.md

   - Error : zelda-tears-of-the-kingdom-mod-manager: error while loading shared libraries: libssl.so.1.1: cannot open shared object file: No such file or directory
     - https://stackoverflow.com/a/72633324 for now

+### Best case scenario

+- Your Yuzu is located at C:\Users\myUser\AppData\Roaming\yuzu ?
+It should work instantly.
+- That's it, that's the scenario.
+If not, you may have to give your yuzu path at all launch.

 ## Contribution install

 ### Pre-requisites